google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 Acne Is Caused by Dirty Skin.

-Fact: Acne is caused by a combination of factors like excess oil production, clogged pores.
-Over washing can actually irritate the skin and make acne worse.
+Fact: Acne is caused by many reasons like excess oil production, clogged pores.
+Over washing can worsen acne by irritate the skin.

 Why?
 It's not simply dirt.
 Acne involves hormones, sebum, and follicular inflammation